Bassmann/TaskPaper-Parser/README.md

 The current use is with something like [GeekTool](http://projects.tynsoe.org/en/geektool/) for listing the summary on the desktop, but it may be worked into an Alfred2 Workflow in the future.

+## Prior to first use

+I made some small changes to remove errors under Python 3 (only tested on Windows).
+As PYthon 3 doesn't seem to include dateutil run `pip3 install python-dateutil` first.

 ## Usage

 `python tpp.py <input file>`